loingo95/auto-next-yt-shorts/README.md

 This extension only uses the following permissions:

 - `storage`: to save your toggle preference
-- `scripting`: to inject scripts into the Shorts page

 **No tracking, ads, or analytics included.**